As school districts attempt to do what is best for their students, they may find it challenging to comply with certification rules.

 - Qualified individuals to teach JROTC classes outside their areas of certification

-You can find additional information regarding these waivers on the TEA website and send questions to the TEA waiver unit at 512.463.9630 or email@example.com.
+You can find additional information regarding these waivers in the HRX article Teacher Certification: Part 6—Exceptions and Waivers and also on the TEA website.
+Send questions to the TEA waiver unit at 512.463.9630 or firstname.lastname@example.org.

 Remember, a substitute is a type of temporary employee.
 Temporary employment suggests a definite start and end date and is not open-ended or indefinite.
 Teacher Retirement System (TRS) defines substitute as a person who serves on a temporary basis in place of a current employee.
 On the other hand, a regular employee is employed for four and one-half months or more, for one-half time or more, and paid at a rate comparable to other persons employed by the employer in similar positions during the school year.